 Nice to have you here, the EIB Network on President's Day.

-And we're getting a lot of audio sound bites from the roster.
+And we're getting a lot of audio soundbites from the roster.

-Telephone number if you want to join us 800-282-2882.
+Telephone number, if you want to join us, 800-282-2882.

-The email address is uh Lrushbow at EIB net.com.
+The email address is lrushbow at EIBnet.com.

-Um she repeated this her plan to freeze home foreclosures and subprime adjustable rate mortgages, a plan some economists believe would raise interest rates on other consumers.
+Her plan to freeze home foreclosures and subprime adjustable rate mortgages, a plan some economists believe would raise interest rates on other consumers.

 It would do worse than that.

-Uh freeze home foreclosures and subprime adjustable rate more.
+Freeze home foreclosures and subprime adjustable rate more.

-Uh also describes Clinton's plan for creating new jobs through investments in infrastructure projects like roads, bridges, and levees, green-collar jobs that would help reduce dependence on foreign oil.
+Also describes Clinton's plan for creating new jobs through investments in infrastructure projects like roads, bridges, and levees, green-collar jobs that would help reduce dependence on foreign oil.

 This is right out of the John Edwards playbook.

-And he went off the cliff with blew up his own campaign with this.
+We blew up his own campaign with this.

-Which I think is just an indication that panic is setting in here.
+And yet, both Mrs. Clinton and Mrs. Obama, or Mr. Obama, are heading in that same direction, which I think is just an indication that panic is setting in here.

 They might try.

-After taking a question from a little girl who told her that she and her mother were about to lose their home because the mortgage payment had jumped too high.
+After taking a question from a little girl who told her that she and her mother were about to lose their home because the mortgage payment had jumped too high, Clinton invited the two on stage and put her arm around them.

 It's always the mortgage broker that's the culprit.